Estate and Gift Tax Valuations

 Valuations are also necessary when making certain gifts.
 Valuations for gift tax purposes fall under most of the same regulations and requirements for estate tax purposes that were listed above.
 An independent valuation should usually be done contemporaneously with the gift.

-The Taxpayer Relief Act of 1997 amended IRC Section 6501 (c) (9) to provide for a three-year statute of limitations that can bar the IRS from challenging certain gift tax valuations.
+The Taxpayer Relief Act of 1997 amended IRC § 6501 (c) (9) to provide for a three-year statute of limitations that can bar the IRS from challenging certain gift tax valuations.
 The ability to start the statute of limitations running is dependent upon the taxpayer adequately disclosing the gift on a gift tax return.
 Absent the statute of limitations starting, gifts made by the taxpayer many years earlier are potentially subject to IRS adjustment as late as the filing of that taxpayer's estate tax return.
-The final regulations giving the specific requirements to start the statute running were issued in December of 1999.
-The final regulations describe the attributes necessary for the both the appraiser and the appraisal to enable the statute of limitations to start.
+The final regulations giving the specific requirements to start the statute running were issued in December 1999.
+The final regulations describe the attributes necessary for both the appraiser and the appraisal to enable the statute of limitations to start.

 MRV Consulting applies valuation methodologies of closely-held businesses.
 These characteristics include:

 Lack of marketability